rawify/Vector3.js/README.md

 ### `rejectFrom(v)`

-Orthogonal rejection of this from vector `v`.
+Finds the orthogonal [vector rejection](https://raw.org/book/linear-algebra/dot-product/) of the current vector from the vector `v`.

 ### `reflect(v)`

-Reflect this across vector `v`.
+Determines the [vector reflection](https://raw.org/book/linear-algebra/dot-product/) of the current vector across the vector `n`.

 ### `norm()`

-Returns the magnitude (Euclidean norm) of the current vector.
+Returns the magnitude or length (Euclidean norm) of the current vector.

 ```javascript
 let result = v1.norm(); // 3.741